hector-oviedo/computer-vision/README.md

-# Computer Vision Module for Object Detection and Segmentation
+# Computer Vision Module for IU University - Research Project

 ## Introduction
 This repository contains the tools for a research project focused on object detection and segmentation from video sequences.
 The primary goal is to test, implement, and compare multiple state-of-the-art (SoA) computer vision models for object recognition, specifically evaluating their performance in video-based tasks.
 This module is part of a broader project aimed at understanding and evaluating SoA models for video object recognition and segmentation in various scenarios.